Figure 1: Model for the organisation of mitotic chromosomes by condensin rings.

 Previous and current research

 Eukaryotic chromosomes undergo enormous changes in structure and organisation over the course of a cell cycle.
 One of the most fascinating changes is the transformation of interphase chromatin into rod-shaped mitotic chromosomes in preparation for cell division.
 This process, known as chromosome condensation, is a key step for the successful segregation of chromosomes during mitosis and meiosis.
 The underlying mechanisms are, however, still poorly understood.

 Future projects and goals

-We will continue to use an interdisciplinary approach to advance our understanding of condensin function in yeast and mammalian cells by combining biochemical, molecular, structural, and cell biology methods.
-In collaboration with other groups, we are taking further advantage of chemical biological techniques as well as single molecular approaches to discover how condensin loads onto chromosomes, how it interacts with other chromosomal components, and how its activity is controlled.
+We will continue to use a highly interdisciplinary approach to advance our understanding of condensin function in yeast and mammalian cells by combining biochemical, molecular, structural, and cell biology methods.
+In collaboration with other groups, we are taking further advantage of chemical biological techniques as well as single-molecule approaches to discover how condensin loads onto chromosomes, how it interacts with other chromosomal components, and how its activity is controlled.
 In addition, we are further investigating the novel candidates identified in the screen for mitotic chromosome condensation proteins to understand the basis of their functions on mitotic chromosomes.